Anako01/CAMSNavi/README.md

 ##  Project Goal

-To develop an AR-based indoor navigation tool that:
+To develop an AR-based indoor navigation tool:

 - **Scan** ground floor at CAMNS using LiDAR (iPad Pro) to generate accurate point cloud models.
 - **Configure** scanned environments as Vuforia Area Targets for marker-less tracking.